SecondSight05/BezerkIRCDocs/Game Room Server/Acrophobia/start_comp_round.md

 - 3: The round number.
 - 4: The Acro of the round.
   - This must be in ALL CAPS, and only letters.
+  - Only make this 3 to 7 letters long.
 - 5: The category of the Acro.